sniang/solenoid.py/README.md

     - I: float — the current intensity
     - self.B0: float — magnetic field inside the solenoid if it were infinite
     - self.L: float — the length of the solenoid in meter
-    - self.n: float — number of tiles per meter
+    - self.n: float — number of loops per meter
-    - self.x0: float — the x position of the tile
+    - self.x0: float — the x position of the loop
-    - self.y0: float — the y position of the tile
+    - self.y0: float — the y position of the loop
-    - self.z0: float — the z position of the tile
+    - self.z0: float — the z position of the loop
-    - self.r0: float — the radius of the tile
+    - self.r0: float — the radius of the loop
     - self.axis: string — the axis of the solenoid
-    - self.N: int(n*L) — number of tiles
+    - self.N: int(n*L) — number of loops
-    - self.tiles: array(Tile) — the tiles
+    - self.loops: array(Loop) — the loops

 ### Solenoid (constructor)
 The constructor